karayabin/universe-snapshot/universe/Ling/WebWizardTools/doc/pages/conception-notes.md

 The **execute** method of the wizard will execute the chosen action, while the **render** method will take care of displaying both the invite and the report, depending on whether a process has been executed.

+Each process has also a **prepare** method, which is used to create the controls (if any), and/or to change the label of the process dynamically.